GGPrompts/ClaudeGlobalCommands/README.md

 ## 🤝 Acknowledgments

-- Optimized for Claude Code and Claude 3.5 Sonnet
+- Optimized for Claude Code and Claude 4 Opus/Sonnet
 - Inspired by AI agent orchestration patterns
 - Built with token efficiency and cost optimization in mind